 As you create art, allow yourself to experience your stressful thoughts and recognize them as just thoughts and not as something that defines you.
-Over time, as you continue to practice art and meditation, this special time can actually alter your brain for the better.
-Harvard researchers found meditation can change the brain’s grey matter –– a major part of the central nervous system that is associated with processing information –– as well as providing nutrients and energy to neurons.
+Over time, as you continue to practice art and meditation, being creative can actually alter your brain for the better.
+Harvard researchers found meditation can change the brain’s grey matter –– a major part of the central nervous system that is associated with processing information –– as well as provide nutrients and energy to neurons.
 These changes can lead to improved mood, memory, and a reduction in stress.

 Do you struggle with painful memories or traumatic events from your past?
-You might even have reoccurring anxiety that is difficult to confront.
-Art therapy can be effective in these situations.
-Painting or drawing these memories and anxieties can help start the process of talking about them.
-Through art, you are moving the thoughts out of your mind and on to the paper.
+Or perhaps you suffer from reoccurring anxiety that is difficult to confront.
+Art therapy can be quite effective in these situations.
+Painting or drawing memories and anxieties can help start the process of talking about them.
+Through art, you are moving thoughts out of your mind and on to paper.
 The process can be cathartic and allows you to be proactive in your own therapy.